Key takeaways

-- Project pricing works best when scope can be defined tightly.
+- Project pricing works best when the scope can be clearly defined upfront.

-- Retainers work best when support repeats and priorities shift over time.
+- Retainers make more sense when the work repeats and priorities shift over time.

-- Hourly math is still useful underneath both models.
+- Hourly math is still useful underneath both models — even if the client never sees it.

-- Scope volatility should influence structure, not just price.
+- How much the scope changes should shape the structure, not just the price.

 When project pricing is the better fit

-Fixed project pricing works best when the deliverables, timeline, revision limits, and approval steps can be described clearly before work starts.
+Fixed project pricing works best when you can clearly describe the deliverables, timeline, revision limits, and approval steps before work starts.

-The clearer the scope, the easier it is to price the risk and protect margin with one defined quote.
+The clearer the scope, the easier it is to price the risk and protect your margin with one clean quote.

 - Clear deliverables and a finite timeline